1st Congressional District candidates take to social media in days leading up to primary election

 The bald head is about caring and compassion — and #baldlyprogressive.

 Lt.
-Gov. Doug Chin, who is also running, posted a photo of himself holding a dog during a bon dance at Waipahu Soto Zen Temple Taiyoji, along with other sign-waving photos in recent days.
+Gov. Doug Chin, who is also running, posted a photo of himself holding a dog during a bon dance at Waipahu Soto Zen Temple Taiyoji, along with other recent sign-waving photos.

 Candidate Beth Fukumoto shared her election day countdown playlist which includes “Hurricane” by Manuel Miranda and “Money and the Power [Explicit] by Kid Ink.